lit26/page-capture/README.md

 # page-capture
-Getting page content by clicking the chrome extension and send to backend for futher analysis
+Getting page content by clicking the chrome extension and send to backend for futher analysis.

 ## Goal
 Some website will detect whether you are a bot if you are doing web scrapping.
 This chrome extension will send the page content to the backend.